-Holika was the name of the lady who entered a blazing fire with her nephew Prahalad on the instruction of her brother.
+Holika was the name of the lady who entered a blazing fire with her nephew Prahalad on her brother’s instruction.
 Prahalad continuously chanted the name of Lord Narayana and came out unharmed, while Holika burnt to death.
 Thus, Holika Dahan derives its name from Holika.
 It is celebrated as a festival of victory of good over evil.
 Holka, also means gram or pea roasted in fire and since thanksgiving oblations of wheat, gram, and other cereals were made in to the holy fire, this festival is known as Holika Dahan.
-Holi (different from Holika Dahan) refers to the ritual of in which water coloured with juices of flowers, and dyes of crimson-red colour, is sprayed in fun.
+Holi (different from Holika Dahan) refers to the ritual in which water coloured with juices of flowers, and dyes of crimson-red colour, is sprayed in fun.

 How the date is decided annually